There are 237 kākāpō alive today. All are wild and there is currently no place where the public can visit or view kākāpō in person.

 Sirocco is New Zealand's official Spokesbird for conservation.

 Kākāpō Recovery leads kākāpō conservation efforts today.
-They face major challenges due to kākāpō infertility and inbreeding.
+They face major challenges such as low hatching success and the pressing need for more suitable, predator-free sites.
 Nevertheless, they've had some triumphant successes using innovative techniques to grow the population.

 The history of kākāpō is a story of drama, despair and hope.
 Before humans arrived, kākāpō were abundant throughout New Zealand.
 Population numbers dropped swiftly due to hunting, introduced predators and land clearance.
 Conservation efforts began in 1894, but by the mid-1900s, kākāpō teetered on the edge of extinction.

-What's unusual about kākāpō?
+What's special about kākāpō?

 The kākāpō is a large green parrot with a distinctive owl-like face and a waddling gait.
 They cannot fly, but they climb well.